Uniswap/governance-seatbelt/README.md

 To add a DAO to CI, submit a pull request that adds the desired `DAO_NAME` and `GOVERNOR_ADDRESS` to the `matrix` section of `.github/workflows/governance-checks.yaml`.

-Note that currently only `GovernorBravo` style governors are supported.
+Note that currently only Compound `GovernorBravo` and OpenZeppelin style governors are supported.

 ### Environment Variable Setup